Astronomy for beginners – the Perseid Meteor Shower

 Not being happily ensconced in a field this year, I’m not sure how far I’ll be able to adopt my own advice, and the sky is overcast at present.
 I may be walking around the large open space that is Wanstead Flats instead, late in the evening, I think that might be our best chance here.

-Wherever you are, do let me know how you get on with the Perseids.
+Wherever you are, do let me know how you get on.

 How many shooting stars did you spot?